htcondor/htcondor/docs/version-history/development-release-series-89.rst

    :ticket:`7808`

--  Fixed a bug that would cause a job to go on hold with a memory usage exceeded message when the procd would crash.
+-  Fixed a bug that would cause a job to go on hold with a memory usage exceeded message in the rare case where the usage could not be obtained.
    :ticket:`7886`

+-  *condor_q* no longer prints misleading message about the matchmaker when asked to analyze a job.
+   :ticket:`5834`

 Version 8.9.8
 -------------